turbotimon/WorkshopTage25-Agents/exercise03/README.md

 # Exercise 03 – **OpenStreetMap Agent** 🌐🧭

-In the previous session you learned how an **MCP server** exposes external functionality (weather, maps, …) and how to attach one to an agent.
+In the previous session you learned how an **MCP server** exposes external functionality (maps, …) and how to attach one to an agent.
 Your mission: **implement `OpenStreetMapAgent`** so our assistant can answer location-based questions (nearby places, route directions, etc.).